-Blueberries: Blueberries are rich in bioflavonoids, which "have both antioxidant and anti-inflammatory properties," notes Caspero.
+Blueberries are rich in bioflavonoids, which "have both antioxidant and anti-inflammatory properties," notes Caspero.

 Turmeric is actually the main ingredient in curry—and it's also one of the most anti-inflammatory foods on the planet.
 This traditional Indian spice also contains bioflavonoids.

 Researchers from Oregon Health and Science University hailed tart cherries as having "the highest anti-inflammatory content of any food."
 They're packed with anthocyanins and antioxidants known to reduce inflammation better than medicine.